totorogendut/fundme/README.md

 ```

 In the example above, there are six different contributors (including the author) directly involved in working in one content.
 Notice that payment pointer for `$wallet.example.com/platform` and `$wallet.example.com/affiliate-referrer` both have `%` following the weight of their shares; what will happen is both of them will take 30% (20% for platform and 10% for referrer) of Web Monezitation revenue while split the rest of 70% shares to six contributors.

-## What is this, really (?)

-Fundme.js is a whole tree-shakable library to manage monetization on the web.
-It will include common solutions for cookie-aware ads, cookie prompt, some components to integrate print-on-demand merchandise, and last but not least, the new and shiny [Web Monetization API](https://www.webmonetization.org).

-Currently it is still rather new and only support Web Monetization API, along with revenue share with [Probabilitic Revenue Sharing](https://coil.com/p/sharafian/Probabilistic-Revenue-Sharing/8aQDSPsw) method.

 ## Short-term goal